The Frizzled Leek

 Say hello to your new go-to Gluten-Free Flour Blend.
 It's perfect for baking gluten-free cakes, cookies, and pastries.
 You'll love how easy this recipe is to make, with only 5 ingredients.

-Glass jar filled with gluten-free flour blend, with a wooden scoop partially submerged inside. this recipe
+Glass jar filled with gluten-free flour blend, with a wooden scoop partially submerged inside.

 🙋♂️ Gluten-Free Flour